Questions parents ask

 New to scouting?
 So is almost everyone when they start.
 Here's what parents typically ask us before signing up.

-If you've got a question that isn't here, just ask — the contact form goes straight to the committee and someone will write back, usually the same night.
+If you've got a question that isn't here, just ask.
+The contact form goes straight to the committee, and someone will write back within a day or two.

 How much does it cost?